We’re here to help.

 May international students apply?

-International students may apply to Menlo, but the School does not issue F-1 (Form I-20) visas.
-As a day school with no boarding facilities, Menlo expects all students to live locally with their parent(s).
+International students may apply to Menlo, however as a day school with no boarding facilities, Menlo expects all students to live locally with their parent(s).
 We are a family-focused community, and parents are expected to be on campus frequently to volunteer, attend meetings, or athletics/arts events.

 How do students commute to school?